sinch/docs/docs/conversation/conversation-channel-support/conversation-instagram.md

 ### Rich Message Support

-This section provides detailed information about which rich messages are natively supported by Instagram channel and what transcoding is applied in other cases.
+This section provides detailed information about what type of rich messages are natively supported by Instagram channel and what transcoding is applied in other cases.

 #### Sending Messages